 How to Deal with Credit Card Companies After Your Loved One Dies

 It is never easy to handle credit card debt after a loved one passes, especially when debt collectors start contacting you.
 While credit card companies can contact you during this time, they also must adhere to certain rules established by the Federal Fair Debt Collection Practices Act (FDCPA).

-For more legal assistance regarding credit card debt, contact our Springfield bankruptcy attorneys online or at (417) 213-5006 today.
+For legal assistance regarding credit card debt, contact our Springfield bankruptcy attorneys online or at (417) 213-5006.
+Your initial consultation is free!